modxorg/Docs/en/extras/selflink/index.md

 ## Download & Installation

-To get started using the selfLink snippet, simply go to System -> Package Manager -> Add new extra -> provider: modxcms.com -> MODx add-ons -> Content and find selfLink.
+To get started using the selfLink snippet, simply go to System -> Package Manager -> Add new extra -> provider: modxcms.com -> MODX add-ons -> Content and find selfLink.
 Download the package, and install it in the main package manager workspace.

 ## Using selfLink